zalando-stups/senza/README.rst

     # a list of senza components to apply to the definition
     SenzaComponents:

-      # this basic configuration is required for the other components
       - Configuration:
-          Type: Senza::StupsAutoConfiguration
+          Type: Senza::StupsAutoConfiguration # auto-detect network setup

-      # will create a launch configuration and auto scaling group with scaling triggers
+      # will create a launch configuration and auto scaling group with min/max=1
       - AppServer:
           Type: Senza::TaupageAutoScalingGroup
           InstanceType: t2.micro
           SecurityGroups:
-            - app-kio
+            - app-kio # can be either name or id ("sg-..")
           ElasticLoadBalancer: AppLoadBalancer
           TaupageConfig:
             runtime: Docker